mitric-lab/programming_theochem/src/03-molecular_integrals/01-gaussian_orbitals.md

 Ignoring the normalisation constant and the polynomial factor, the wavefunction boils down to $\exp(-\zeta r)$.
-One may assume that all atomic orbitals have this general form, the so-called Slater type orbitals (STO).
+One may assume that all atomic orbitals have this general form, the so-called Slater-type orbitals (STO).
 These orbitals have a cusp in the origin, which accurately describes the electron distribution at nuclei.

 STOs, however, are not very easy to integrate.
 Analytically expressions of one-electron integrals involving STOs can be obtained, though they are rather cumbersome.
-Two-electron integrals involving STOs cannot be solved analytically, so ei)ther numerical integration or approximations must be applied.
-This make the use of STOs in quantum chemistry very impractical.
+Two-electron integrals involving STOs cannot be solved analytically, so either numerical integration or approximations must be applied.
+This makes the use of STOs in quantum chemistry very impractical.

-Instead, the Gaussian type orbitals (GTO), which has the general form
+Instead, the Gaussian type orbitals (GTO), which have the general form
-$\exp(-\alpha r^2)$, is widely used for quantum chemistry.
-Although it does not accurately represents the correct electronic density at nuclei, relatively simple analytical expressions for molecular integrals involving GTOs, including two-electron integrals, exist, even for two-electron integrals
+$\exp(-\alpha r^2)$, are widely used for quantum chemistry.
+Although it does not accurately represent the correct electronic density at nuclei, relatively simple analytical expressions for molecular integrals involving GTOs, including two-electron integrals, exist, even for two-electron integrals